• Skip to primary navigation

 The Bar And Grill

-Western and Chinese food is available including soups, burgers, salads and steak. as well as all day breakfast.
+Western and Chinese food dishes are available including soups, salads, burgers, fish and chips and steak.

 Bill Peyto’s Cafe